Svenskithesource/SupBro/README.md

 # SupBro

 An external cheat for Counter Strike: GO.
-It's made in Python which makes it fully undetected(watch out for overwatch).
-It also includes a loader which auto adds junk code everytime you start the cheat so VAC can't sig detect it.
+It's made in Python which makes it undetected(watch out for overwatch).

 ## All functions of the cheat: